mo3ly/Hate-Speech-Detector/README.md

 4. Run the main script: `python main.py`

 ## Results
-For a quick overview of the results, please refer to the slide images at the top of this README.
+For a quick overview of the results, please refer to the following slide images.

 ![Slide 1](images/slide1.JPG)